AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

 Format: `editdonation DONATION_RECORD_LIST_INDEX [d/DONATION_DATE] [v/BLOOD_VOLUME]`

-* Edits the donation record at the specified `DONATION_RECORD_LIST_INDEX`.
+* Edits the donation record at the specified `DONATION_RECORD_INDEX`.
 The index refers to the index number shown in the displayed donation record list.
 The specified index **must be a positive whole number** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* DONATION_DATE must be in the *dd-MM-yyyy* format.
+* DONATION_DATE must be in the *DD-MM-YYYY* format.
-* BLOOD_VOLUME **must be a whole number** strictly **less than 500** (in milliliters).
+* BLOOD_VOLUME **must be a positive whole number** strictly **less than 500** (in milliliters).

 Examples:

-* `editdonation 1 v/200` Edits the blood volume of the 1st donation record in the entire donation record list.
+* `editdonation 1 v/200`: Edits the blood volume of the 1st donation record in the entire donation record list to be 200 millilitres.
-* `editdonation 3 d/13-10-2024` Edits the donation date of the 3rd donation record to 13-10-2024.
+* `editdonation 3 d/13-10-2024`: Edits the donation date of the 3rd donation record to 13-10-2024.
-* `editdonation 2 d/01-01-2025 v/350` Edits both the donation date and blood volume of the 2nd donation record.
+* `editdonation 2 d/01-01-2025 v/350`: Edits the donation date to 01-01-2025 and blood volume to 350 ml for
+   the second donation record.

 ### Deleting a donation record: `deletedonation`